marimo-team/marimo/docs/faq.md

   marimo notebooks.
 Write markdown with `mo.md(...)`, create stateful interactive elements with `mo.ui` (`mo.ui.slider(...)`), and more.
 See the docs for an [API reference](https://docs.marimo.io/api/).

+<a name="faq-notebook-app" ></a>
+**What's the difference between a marimo notebook and a marimo app?**

+marimo programs are notebooks, apps, or both, depending on how you use them.

+There are two ways to interact with a marimo program:

+1. open it as a computational _notebook_ with `marimo edit`
+2. run it as an interactive _app_ with `marimo run`

+All marimo programs start as notebooks, since they are created with `marimo edit`.
+Because marimo notebooks are reactive and have built-in interactive elements, many can easily be made into useful and beautiful apps by simply hiding the notebook code: this is what `marimo run` does.

+Not every notebook needs to be run as an app — marimo notebooks are useful in and of themselves for rapidly exploring data and doing reproducible science.
+And not every app is improved by interacting with the notebook.
+In some settings, such as collaborative research, education, and technical presentations, going back and forth between the notebook view and app view (which you can do from `marimo edit`) can be useful!

 <a name="faq-reactivity" ></a>
 **How does marimo know what cells to run?**